-CH/BI419L is the laboratory portion of CH/BI419 and MUST be taken concurrently.
-The course consists of one three-hour
+SP/Odd Years CH/BI419L is the laboratory portion of CH/BI419 and MUST be taken concurrently.
+The course consists of one three-hour laboratory per week.
+Corequisite: CH/BI419

-NUCLEAR MAGNETIC RESONANCE SPECTROSCOPY
+CH420 (3) NUCLEAR MAGNETIC RESONANCE SPECTROSCOPY

 Principles and applications of NMR spectroscopy, utilizing examples from organic, inorganic, and biological chemistry are covered.
 The course involves three hours of classroom study per week.
 Prerequisites: CH310a-b, CH312, MA204 and consent of instructor.